G103 Mathematics MMath Undergraduate 2019

 |Download||Download as a PDF|

-The MMath is a four year degree in mathematics.
+The MMath is a four-year degree in mathematics.
 It offers a good basis for a wide range of employment, including a career as a professional mathematician or statistician in industry or if you wish to go on to do research in the higher education sector.
-You will spend one third of your final year on project work, and consequently be able to study in depth a topic in which you are particularly interested.
+You will spend one-third of your final year on project work, and consequently be able to study in depth a topic in which you are particularly interested.
+Specific module availability may change slightly but currently, the structure is as follows.

-The first year consists of four compulsory Mathematics modules:
+The first year consists of 100 compulsory Mathematics credits:

-- Any other available Sciences, Arts and Social Sciences modules.
+- Any other available Sciences, Arts and Social Sciences modules (subject to prerequisites and timetabling).

 In the Mathematics modules, topics that may be familiar from A-level (or equivalent) are expanded and developed to help you adjust to university life, provide a sound foundation for your Mathematics degree and enable you to make informed choices when picking modules from second year onwards.